tinode/tinode-js/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-If you want to ask a question please post it to https://groups.google.com/forum/#!forum/tinode
+If you ant to ask a question, please post to https://groups.google.com/d/forum/tinode instead.
 ---

 **Describe the bug**